-A new interface can extend one or more interfaces with additional variables; classes that implement the extended interface also implement the original interfaces.
+A new interface can extend one or more interfaces with additional variables; each class that implements the extended interface also implements the original interfaces.
+The derivation requirements of the original interface must be consistent, and the extended interface inherits the most specific derivation requirement from the original interfaces.